palasthotel/wp-media-license/README.md

 ## Templates

-You can copy the default templates from plugins "templates" folder.
+You can copy the default templates from plugins "templates" folder to "%theme%/plugin-parts/*".

 ### media-license-caption.tpl.php